Jaye-dong/NotionAutoFill/README.md

 ### Common Issues

-1. **"No classification options found"**
+1. **"No classification options found"** (for time records)
-   - Ensure your database has a "分类" select field with options
+   - Ensure your time tracking database has a "分类" select field with options
    - Check that your integration has access to the database

+2. **"No field options found"** (for next actions)
+   - Ensure your next action database has "能量消耗", "Estimates", and "情景" select fields with predefined options
+   - All three fields should be Select type (not Rich Text)
+   - Check that your integration has access to the database

-2. **"AI connection test failed"**
+3. **"AI connection test failed"**
    - Verify your API key is correct
    - Check your internet connection
    - For DeepSeek: Ensure you have sufficient credits
    - For OpenAI: Ensure you have sufficient credits

-3. **"Failed to fetch records"**
+4. **"Failed to fetch records"**
-   - Verify your Notion token and database ID
+   - Verify your Notion token and database IDs
-   - Ensure the database has a "时间段" date field
+   - For time records: Ensure the database has a "时间段" date field
+   - For next actions: Ensure the database has a "Task name" or "Task Name" title field
-   - Check that your integration has read access
+   - Check that your integration has read access to both databases

 ### Debug Mode

 For detailed debugging, check the log file `notion_auto_fill.log` which contains comprehensive information about:
 - API requests and responses
-- Classification attempts and results
+- Classification and assessment attempts and results
 - Database operations
+- Field matching and validation
 - Error details

 ## Contributing